-When craving dessert or a sweet treat, most people crave ice cream, cake, or cookies.
-But, sometimes, you want something a little…different.
-For Jersey City residents, chances are that a vision of Baonanas comes to mind: light and fluffy banana mousse with alternating layers of softened wafers, fresh fruits, and a local favorite.
-Baonanas is a local Jersey City dessert company, bringing its unique and delicious banana pudding for all to enjoy.
+When craving dessert or a sweet treat, most people go for ice cream, cake, or cookies.
+But sometimes, you want something a little different — and we have just the spot for a more unique treat.
+For Jersey City residents, chances are that a vision of Baonanas comes to mind: light and fluffy banana mousse with alternating layers of softened wafers and fresh fruits.
+Located at 181 Monticello Avenue (as well as a Harborside location), Baonanas is a local Jersey City dessert company that brings its unique and delicious banana pudding for all to enjoy — including Bella Hadid who reportedly loves the spot.
+The spot has also since expanded to the East Village in NYC, bringing its banana pudding to the other side of the Hudson.
 Keep reading to find out more about this popular local spot.

 How Baonanas Came to Be

 Owners Trisha Villanueva and Lloyd Ortuoste were born and raised in the Greenville and West Side neighborhoods of Jersey City, and currently still reside in Jersey City with their Shiba Inu named Iroh.
 These Jersey City natives truly know what cultivating, creating, and supporting local is all about.

 Trisha and Lloyd met in 2010 and quickly discovered passions they had in common including hiking, traveling, dancing, and especially, eating (dessert).
 In March of 2014, Trisha and Lloyd found out their yellow car fell victim to a fender bender while parked in front of Lloyd’s house.
 About a month later, the couple decided to invite friends over and make their “signature” banana pudding for them.